Your Regular WordPress Maintenance ChecklistBy Adrian Try

 - Comment moderation.
 Approve any comments in your moderation queue, and check your spam list for false positives.
 If you get a lot of comments, you should do this daily.

 - Updates.
 Update WordPress along with your plugins and themes if new versions are available.
-Some hosting providers like SiteGround can do this for you automatically.
+SiteGround performs updates automatically for all clients, to make sure they have the latest version.

 - Malware scan.
 Scan for any infected files or malware.
-Use a plugin like Sucuri Security, Bulletproof Security or Wordfence.
+Again, your host can be of extra help here if they perform automated daily malware scans, like SiteGround does.
+If they don’t, you can use a plugin like Sucuri Security, Bulletproof Security or Wordfence.

 Your Monthly Maintenance Checklist